UPPS No. 05.02.02

 Purchase of radioactive materials – refer to the Environmental Health, Safety & Risk Management website.

 Purchase of hazardous materials – refer to the Environmental Health, Safety & Risk Management website.

 Purchase of new construction or remodeling services – refer to UPPS No. 01.03.02, University Construction Policy.

 Purchases from another state agency – refer to UPPS No. 03.04.07, Interagency or Interlocal Cooperation Contracts or Agreements.

-Purchase of furniture and equipment for new or renovated buildings - refer to FSS/PPS 05.01.04, Furniture and Building Renovation.
+Purchase of furniture and equipment for new or renovated buildings – refer to FSS/PPS No. 08.03, Furniture and Building Renovation/ Demolition.

-Purchase of university vehicles and signs - refer to FSS/PPS 05.02.01, Standard University Colors for Vehicles, Signs and Other Materials.
+Purchase of university vehicles and signs – refer to FSS/PPS No. 01.04, Standard University Colors for Vehicles, Signs and other Materials.

 Also, to optimize their accessibility, usability, security, and privacy, all electronic and information resources developed or procured for use with the TXSTATE.EDU network domain shall comply with the applicable provisions of Texas Administrative Code, Title 1, Part 10, Chapter 213, Subchapter C, Rules §213.37 and §213.38, dealing with the procurement of Electronic and Information Resources in Institutions of Higher Education, commonly known as TAC 213.

 Purchase of services performed on campus – refer to UPPS No. 04.04.17, Staff Background Checks.

 HEF purchases – refer to UPPS No. 03.02.05, Higher Education Funds (HEF).